 This course is designed to teach the basics of yearbook journalism, including theme, coverage, copy writing, graphic design, photography, finance, advertising and emerging technologies.
 Students will design and produce an affordable school yearbook within a budget.
 Students will learn the importance of working as a team to complete tasks successfully and on time.
-Students interested in Yearbook will be required to go through an application process to gain entry into the course, and must have earned at least a "C" grade in their 9th grade English course.
+Students interested in Yearbook will be required to go through an application process to gain entry into the course, and must have earned at least a "C" grade in English.